Franco Frattini

 Franco Frattini (14 March 1957 – 24 December 2022) was an Italian politician and magistrate.
-From January to December 2022, Frattini served as president of the Council of State.
+He served as the President of the Council of State from January to December 2022.

-Frattini previously served as Minister of Foreign Affairs from 2002 to 2004 and from 2008 to 2011 in the governments of Silvio Berlusconi and Minister of Public Function from 1995 to 1996 and from 2001 to 2002, in the government of Lamberto Dini and Silvio Berlusconi.
+Frattini previously served as Minister of Foreign Affairs from 2002 to 2004 and from 2008 to 2011 in the governments of Silvio Berlusconi as well as Minister of Public Function from 1995 to 1996 and from 2001 to 2002, in the government of Lamberto Dini and Silvio Berlusconi.
 From 2004 to 2008, he was also the European Commissioner for Justice, Freedom and Security in the first Barroso Commission.

 Education and career

 Frattini was born in Rome in 1957.
 He attended the "Giulio Cesare" Classical High School in Rome and graduated in law in 1979 at the Sapienza University.

 From 1984 he was State Attorney and magistrate of the Regional Administrative Court (TAR) in Piedmont.
 In 1986, Frattini was named member of the Italian Council of State and legal adviser of the Treasury Ministry.
 During these years, he served as secretary of the Federation of Young Italian Socialists (FGSI) and member of the Italian Socialist Party (PSI).

 In 1990 and 1991, he worked as a legal adviser to the deputy secretary of the PSI, Claudio Martelli, in the Andreotti VI Cabinet.